The Pony Remark

-"The Pony Remark" is the second episode of the second season of the NBC sitcom Seinfeld, and the seventh episode overall.
-The episode was written by series co-creators Jerry Seinfeld and Larry David, based on a remark David once made.
+"The Pony Remark" is the second episode of the second season of the American television sitcom Seinfeld (and the seventh episode overall).
+It first aired on NBC in the United States on January 30, 1991, and was written by series co-creators Jerry Seinfeld and Larry David, based on a remark David once made.

-In this episode, Jerry, at a relative's 50th-anniversary dinner, makes a remark about hating anybody who had a pony when they were a child.
-His remark upsets the female guest-of-honor, causing her to storm out in anger.
-When the woman dies shortly after the dinner, Jerry and his friends wonder if the pony remark had something to do with her death.
+In this episode, Jerry, attending an elder relative's wedding anniversary, makes a remark reviling kids who owned ponies.
+He unwittingly offends the relative, a first-generation Polish immigrant, and becomes obliged to attend her funeral soon after.